jbeyerstedt/kirby-plugin-thumbExt/README.md

 the attributes are the same as the standard thumb function, but I´ve added:

 - srcset: string (with the pixel density descriptors, seperated by commas)
-- filenameSrc: rule (for the filenames of the srcset files)
-use the variable "pxDensity" for the pixel density descriptor string